Berea-CS-Courses/capstone-project-cbondurant/Deliverables/D4_Midterm_Documentation.md

 2. Use the instructions for installation from the FastNoise library to install its depenancies
 3. in the root directory run `qmake` followed by `make`
 4. The binary will be built at `./build/bin/lipuma`
-5. Two tools currently can be used in the tool, press S to enable the selection tool, and F to enable the fractal line tool
+5. Two tools currently can be used in the tool, press S to enable the selection tool, and F to enable the fractal line tool.
+Selected lines can be deleted with the Del or Backspace keys.

 ### Current functional state